guidebee/next-pwa/README.md

 >
 > **NOTE 2** - If you encounter the error `TypeError: Cannot read property **'javascript' of undefined**` during build, [please consider upgrading to Webpack 5 in `next.config.js`](https://github.com/shadowwalker/next-pwa/issues/198#issuecomment-817205700).
 >
-> **NOTE 3** - `@guidebee/next-pwa` currently doesn't support Turbopack, but I will start working on it as soon as we get our hands on Turbopack.
+> **NOTE 3** - `nextjs-pwa` currently doesn't support Turbopack, but I will start working on it as soon as we get our hands on Turbopack.
 It may not use Workbox anymore depending on [Workbox's maintain status](https://github.com/GoogleChrome/workbox/issues/3149), however.

 ---